Table of Contents

 Phase 2: Structured Self-Checking

-• Patterns: Are your symptoms related to your menstrual cycle or specific foods?
+- Timing & Patterns: When is fatigue worst?
+Are symptoms related to your cycle or food?

 Phase 3: Targeted Testing